polydes/enhanced-block-defs/README.md

 </blocks>
 ```

-Then, we add a new file, `blocks-enhacements.xml`, alongside `blocks.xml`.
+Then, we add a new file, `blocks-enhancements.xml`, alongside `blocks.xml`.
 Here, we specify which block and which field to overwrite with the `code` type.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>